Tiago1Ribeiro/OpenAI_gym_environment/README.md

 # OpenAI_gym_environment
-Playing arround with OpenAi's gym environment
+Playing around with OpenAi's gym environment in [Colab](https://colab.research.google.com)

 I will eventually post some results and/or insights.